B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

    :align: center

 .. note::
-	The points corresponding to valid alleles are colored in blue and points for invalid alleles are colored in grey.
+	The points corresponding to valid and invalid alleles are colored in blue and grey, respectively.

 - Panel C, ``Alleles Per Protein``, displays a bar chart with the number of distinct alleles that encode each distinct protein.